 We heard great things about Opera Club, a club with beautiful decor located in the basement of the National Opera of Poland’s Grand Theater.
 Do you prefer something more local?
-Head over to Mazowiecka Street, a street packed with bars and pubs.
+Head over to Mazowiecka Street, a street packed with the best pubs and bars in Warsaw!

 If you are visiting in the summer, head down to the Vistula River for some outdoor parties!

 More Time?
-Check Out These Additional Warsaw Attractions
+Check Out These Other Warsaw Attractions

 1. Lazienki Park

 If you are an early bird and have some free time before your walking tour, we suggest visiting Lazienki Park, the largest park in Warsaw Poland.
 Also known as the Royal Baths Park, the Lazienki Park spans a total of 76 hectares in the city center of Warsaw.